 Up till now, Patanjali has solely concentrated on producing inexpensive, widely utilized items.
 Utilizing its natural and heritage-based brand, it may promote more expensive and higher-quality items to compete with and appeal to superior products.

 With all its good qualities, Patanjali’s SWOT analysis also has some threats, such as,

-The corporation will undoubtedly experience political winds of change as a result of the brand’s high level of politicization.
+The corporation will undoubtedly experience the political winds of change due to the brand’s high level of politicization.
 Due to their high level of partisanship, the potential impact of a change in government, and the potential for public disgrace, investors often do not support these organizations.

 There have been rumors about Patanjali items losing quality.
-Though unsupported by data, such rumors have the potential to harm even the most positive brand perceptions over time.
+Though unsupported by data, such rumors can potentially harm even the most positive brand perceptions over time.

 Established brands like HUL and Dabur have implemented new tactics to compete with Patanjali, which has lost its element of surprise.
 These brands have adapted to the new Ayurveda market of consumers.